bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-56-integrity-living.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life aligns your actions with your stated values and beliefs, creating consistency between what you say you believe and how you actually live.</p>
+<p>Joa aligns your actions with your stated values and beliefs, creating consistency between what you say you believe and how you actually live.</p>
 </div>

 <div class="verse">